almayor/n-puzzle/README.md

 Please note that the puzzle is solved when a "snail" state is achieved, which is different from the classical goal state.
 Here are examples ![](./docs/snail_states.png)

-You can choose one of the following admissible heuristic functions (in order of increase efficiency)
+You can choose one of the following admissible heuristic functions (in order of increasing efficiency)

 1. Hamming
 2. Euclidian